spatulatom/testing-next-13-beta-typescript-tailwind-prisma/README.md

 This is a [Next.js 13 beta](https://beta.nextjs.org/docs/getting-started) project bootstrapped with [`npx create-next-app@latest`](https://beta.nextjs.org/docs/installation) that now ships with TypeScript by default.
 See ['TypeScript'](https://beta.nextjs.org/docs/configuring/typescript) for more information.
-The app is called 'Chat room'
+The app is called 'Chat room'.

 <a name="readme-top"></a>
 <div align="left">